-Local Heritage Assets
+Non-Designated Heritage Assets

-- 9.143 Non-designated heritage assets can still be of great importance to the historic environment locally.
+- 8.152 Non-designated heritage assets can still be of great importance to the historic environment locally.
 The Council has introduced a scheme by which historic assets of local importance are identified, using local selection criteria.
-This status would be a material consideration in assessing planning applications affecting such buildings or assets. - 9.144 A list of non-designated local heritage assets is published in a separate document, together with a criteria based document to enable the identification of future local heritage assets at any given time.
-The list will be maintained

-- and kept under review by the Council.
-The absence of any particular heritage asset on the local list should not be taken to imply that it has no heritage value, simply that it has yet to be identified or it does not currently meet the selection criteria. - 9.145 The loss of buildings or assets identified on the 'local heritage list' would be detrimental to the appearance, character, townscape quality or heritage of the District.
-Therefore, the Council will seek to encourage the retention, restoration and continued beneficial use of these buildings wherever possible.
-Proposals to alter them should, for example, be architecturally compatible with the style of the original building.
-The Council will resist the demolition of Buildings of Local Interest where there is no clear and convincing justification for their removal. - 9.146 The setting of assets on the Council's Local Heritage List may contribute to their intrinsic qualities, and the Council will seek to protect both the character and setting of such assets.
+This status would be a material consideration in assessing planning applications affecting such buildings or assets. - 8.153 Currently identified local heritage assets are mapped on the Council's website, together with a criteria based document to enable the identification of future local heritage assets at any given time.
+The mapping system will be maintained and kept under review by the Council.
+The absence of any particular local heritage asset on the mapping system should not be taken to imply that it has no heritage value, simply that it has yet to be identified or it does not currently meet the selection criteria. - 8.154 The loss of non-designated heritage assets, including local heritage assets, would be detrimental to the appearance, character, townscape quality or heritage of the District.
+Therefore, the Council will seek to encourage the retention, restoration and continued beneficial use of these assets wherever possible.
+Proposals to alter them should, for example, be architecturally compatible with the style of the original asset.
+Where planning permission is required (not prior notification for demolition), the Council will resist the loss of non-designated heritage assets, including local heritage assets, where there is no clear and convincing justification for their removal.
+This would normally include evidence that the asset is in incapable of viable repair or evidence that the building/asset has no viable use in the medium term through appropriate marketing.
+Policy SD5: Assessing Viability, and its supporting text, provides details on the Demand test and/or the Viability Test. - 8.155 The setting of local heritage assets may contribute to their intrinsic qualities, and the Council will seek to protect both the character and setting of such assets.